MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/create-workstreams.md

   > [!NOTE]
   > If you've selected **End of Day mode** in capacity profile, agent capacity won't be reset when the duration selected in the **Block capacity for wrap up** field is over.

 - **Allowed presences**: Select the presence statuses in which agents can be assigned work.
+Don't select the "inactive" and "Do not disturb" statuses if you don't want to assign new work items to agents when they [miss](manage-missed-notifications.md) or [reject](enable-agent-reject-notifications.md) notifications.
 - **Default skill matching algorithm**: Select **Exact Match**, **Closest Match**, or **None**.
 - **Keep same agent for entire conversation**: Set the toggle to **Yes** if you want the conversation to remain assigned to the originally assigned agent.
 More information: [Agent affinity](#agent-affinity)